emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-14-ci-dotnet-core-and-travis-ci.md

 ---
 layout: post
-title: "Continuous integration for a.NET Core 3.0 project using TravisCI"
+title: "Continuous integration for a .NET Core 3.0 project using TravisCI"
 description: ".NET Core 3.0 project with CI using TravisCI"
 comments: true
 keywords: "tutorial"